 Scenario 2: Multiple Scales Across One Set

 CountBricks permits sheet-level scaling.
-When you detect a mismatch, simply set a new scale for the affected sheet.
+When you detect a mismatch, set a new scale for the affected sheet.
 The platform keeps each scale isolated yet linked to the same project budget.

 Scenario 3: Hand-Drawn Addendum Sketches